necatiarslan/aws-s3/README.md

 - Remove Search Button from S3 Explorer
 - Auto Refresh Checkbox
 - Theme support
+- Show shortcuts when you add the bucket to fav and filter

 Follow me on linkedin to get latest news \
 https://www.linkedin.com/in/necati-arslan/